 - Breathing disorders in sleep, such as apnea.
 If you have any breathing problems when you sleep, it’s essential you consult a doctor about it.

 In addition to the above ideas, here are some other points you might like to consider which could help:

 - Some medications can cause nightmares.
 You can check the known side effects online or ask for your doctor’s advice.

-- Stress, anxiety and worry are often the main cause of nightmares in adults.
-We have a large section on relaxation exercises for sleep which you might find helpful to do before bed.
+- Stress, anxiety, and worry are often the main cause of nightmares in adults.
+We have a large section on relaxation exercises which you might find helpful to do before bed.

 - It may be that you’re experiencing major changes or issues in your daily life.
-Moving house, relationship issues, money or work issues, traumatic experiences for example could all trigger nightmares.
-You may find that tackling these issues will help reduce the nightmares.
-Don’t forget to talk to friends or family, or even seek professional help if you’re finding something in your life overwhelming.
+Moving house, relationship issues, money or work issues, and traumatic experiences could all trigger nightmares.
+Talk to family or friends, or seek professional help if you’re finding something in your life overwhelming.

 - As with kids, having a stable sleep schedule can be helpful.